nicksessa/Paladin/README.md

 Roll | Result
 ---|---
 1 | Your paladin is turned away, roll on the Journey Table (1) again.
-2 | Save vs 6 (no modifiers) otherwise, if you have a retainer, one at random is killed in an ambush by ruffians.
-Deduct -1 from the Rumor Roll.
+2 | Roll 2d6.
+If the result is 7 or less one of your retainers (if any) is killed in an ambush by ruffians. (randomly choose which one) Deduct -1 from the Rumor Roll.
 No new retainers are available.
-3 | Save vs 4 (no modifiers) otherwise, if you have coins, 3d6gp is stolen by a pickpocket.
+3 | Roll 2d6.
+If the result is 5 or less, if you have coins, 3d6gp is stolen by a pickpocket.
 Deduct -1 from the Find Retainer roll.
 4 | Greedy traders, all items cost double, and you sell treasures at half their value.
 Ignore this if you have a merchant retainer.
 5 | Talkative innkeeper.
 Add +1 to the Rumor Roll.
 6 | Add +1 to the Find Retainer roll if the roll is 5 or less.